-The next is gold’s role as a safe haven asset for investors.
+The next factor is gold’s role as a safe-haven asset for investors.

-With Barrick Gold operating from Canada and Premier Exploration in Idaho, there is a greater value accorded to their assets due to the position in North America.
+With Barrick Gold operating from Canada and Premium Exploration in Idaho, there is a greater value accorded to their assets due to the position in North America.

 For 2014, SPDR Gold Shares is up by double digits, after being down more than 15 percent for the last year of market action.

-Those gains should spread throughout the entire sector of gold stocks, bonds, and exchange traded funds.
+Those gains should spread throughout the entire sector of gold stocks, bonds, and exchange-traded funds.
 Like oil, the rising price of the core commodity should lift all securities in the class.
-For long term investors, Barrick Gold, Premium Exploration, and others should rise with the value of The Yellow Metal.